-Are you tired of deciphering the information about food and nutrition on the internet and media?
+Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

-Science is an ever-growing field, with new studies regularly claiming certain foods' health benefits or risks.
-Sometimes, new research contradicts earlier, making it hard to determine which research to consider!
+Science is an ever-growing field, with new studies regularly claiming the health benefits or risks of various foods.
+Sometimes, new research contradicts earlier findings, making it challenging to determine which research to consider.

-This post helps clarify misconceptions about some foods to help you make healthy dietary choices.
+This post aims to clarify misconceptions about certain foods, helping you make informed, healthy dietary choices.

 You want to eat healthy to help your body heal and stay fit.
 However, some information collected from the internet can be very confusing.

-I went through this phase when I was looking for a way to heal, and as a nutrition coach, I get asked questions about food, health, and nutrition all the time.
+I went through this phase when I was seeking a way to heal, and as a nutrition coach, I am frequently asked questions about food, health, and nutrition.

-I love food science and spend hours researching food and how it impacts our health.
-There're some myths about food and nutrition, and it would be great if I offered you another perspective.
+I am passionate about food science and spend hours researching the impact of food on our health.
+There are some myths about food and nutrition, and it would be great if I offered you another perspective.

-This post is based on research and should only be informative.
+This post is based on research and is intended to be informative.

 1. Carbs are bad

-Mostly, this myth is speculated by those in the weight loss industry.
-Carbohydrates (carbs) are sugar naturally contained in plants, and consuming the right carbohydrates is essential for energy.
-Most people look at specific food as just carbs.
+This myth is mostly speculated by those in the weight loss industry.
+Carbohydrates (carbs) are sugars naturally contained in plants, and consuming the right carbohydrates is essential for energy.
+Most people look at specific foods as just carbs.

 Eating the same foods in their natural form (whole grain or potatoes with their skin) will give you nutrients like minerals, vitamins, fiber, and phytonutrients.

-Many people don't know that part of these carbs, like insoluble fiber, will not even be digested by the body and, therefore, do not count as energy food (carb), so the higher the fiber content, the better.
+Many people are unaware that part of these carbs, such as insoluble fiber, will not be digested by the body and, therefore, do not contribute to energy intake.
+Consequently, the higher the fiber content, the better.

 2. Fresh vegetables are more nutritious than frozen.